Iran hostage crisis: Second embassy assault

 The next attempt to seize the American Embassy was planned for September 1979 by Ebrahim Asgharzadeh, a student at the time.
 He consulted with the heads of the Islamic associations of Tehran's main universities, including the University of Tehran, Sharif University of Technology, Amirkabir University of Technology (Polytechnic of Tehran), and Iran University of Science and Technology.
 They named their group Muslim Student Followers of the Imam's Line.

 Asgharzadeh later said there were five students at the first meeting, two of whom wanted to target the Soviet Embassy because the USSR was "a Marxist and anti-God regime".
 Two others, Mohsen Mirdamadi and Habibolah Bitaraf, supported Asgharzadeh's chosen target, the United States.
 "Our aim was to object against the American government by going to their embassy and occupying it for several hours," Asgharzadeh said.
 "Announcing our objections from within the occupied compound would carry our message to the world in a much more firm and effective way."
 Mirdamadi told an interviewer, "We intended to detain the diplomats for a few days, maybe one week, but no more."
 Masoumeh Ebtekar, the spokeswoman for the Iranian students during the crisis, said that those who rejected Asgharzadeh's plan did not participate in the subsequent events.

 The students observed the procedures of the Marine Security Guards from nearby rooftops overlooking the embassy.
 They also drew on their experiences from the recent revolution, during which the U.S. Embassy grounds were briefly occupied.
 They enlisted the support of police officers in charge of guarding the embassy and of the Islamic Revolutionary Guards.

-According to the group and other sources, Ayatollah Khomeini did not know of the plan beforehand.
+Asgharzadeh and other senior organizers (including Abbas Abdi and Mohsen Mirdammadi, now a professor of political science) rejected claims that Ayatollah Ruhollah Khomeini had orchestrated or instructed them to carry out the attack.
 The students had wanted to inform him, but according to the author Mark Bowden, Ayatollah Mohammad Mousavi Khoeiniha persuaded them not to do so.
 Khoeiniha feared that the government would use the police to expel the students as they had the occupiers in February.
 The provisional government had been appointed by Khomeini, so Khomeini was likely to go along with the government's request to restore order.
 On the other hand, Khoeiniha knew that if Khomeini first saw that the occupiers were faithful supporters of him (unlike the leftists in the first occupation) and that large numbers of pious Muslims had gathered outside the embassy to show their support for the takeover, it would be "very hard, perhaps even impossible," for him to oppose the takeover, and this would paralyze the Bazargan administration, which Khoeiniha and the students wanted to eliminate.

 Supporters of the takeover stated that their motivation was fear of another American-backed coup against their popular revolution.